MicrosoftDocs/sql-docs/docs/advanced-analytics/java/extension-java.md

 A SQL Server 2019 is required.
 Earlier versions do not have Java integration.

 Java version requirements vary across Windows and Linux.
 The Java Runtime Environment (JRE) is the minimum requirement, but JDKs are useful if you need the Java compiler or development packages.

-The JDK provides components for both runtime and development.
-If you install the JDK, the JRE is not ncessary.
+Because the JDK is all inclusive, if you install the JDK, the JRE is not necessary.

 | Operating System | Java version | JRE download | JDK download |
 |------------------|--------------|--------------|--------------|